metablaster/WindowsFirewallRuleset/Rules/README.md

 # Rules directory

-Root directory for all firewall rules
+Root directory of all firewall rules